 In April, Costa Rica saw mostly a daily increase of single digit confirmed cases in Costa Rica.
 For example, on April 19, Costa Rica received 5 more confirmed cases.
 On April 27, 2020, Costa Rica received only 2 more confirmed cases.
 On May 4, 2020, Costa Rica confirmed just 3 more cases.

 However, since around mid May, the cases have started going up in great amounts.
-In July, we hit the highest number of daily confirmed cases at 649 on the 9th.
-We are now, according to the government in the second wave which is considerably stronger than the first one.
+At the end of July, we hit the highest number of daily confirmed cases at nearly 1000.
+The death rate from mid-end of July has been 5-11 a day.
+We are now, according to the government in the second wave which is considerably stronger than the first one and community transmission is now present.

 Unfortunately even with the closing of the border, there are many problems with the neighboring country up north, Nicaragua, which is now only beginning to report confirmed cases.
 Sadly, their government has not put in any measures to contain the virus and they do have community transmission with thousands of cases (no one really knows how many Nicaragua has exactly since they never tracked it).
-Despite the border being closed, they have continued to enter Costa Rica despite the border closure as it is impossible to cover the 300 something kilometers of border.
+Despite the border closure, they have continued to enter Costa Rica as it is impossible to cover the 300 something kilometers of border.

 What It’s Been Like Where We Live